jasnell/node/doc/api/stream_iter.md

 ### Byte streams

-All data in the new streams API is represented as `Uint8Array` bytes.
+All data in this API is represented as `Uint8Array` bytes.
 Strings are automatically UTF-8 encoded when passed to `from()`, `push()`, or `pipeTo()`.
 This removes ambiguity around encodings and enables zero-copy transfers between streams and native code.